 Below are a number of resources to help educate you and your family on COVID-19.
 For more information on the virus, you can also visit the Oklahoma State Department of Health website or contact their call center at 877-215-8336.

 Southwestern Medical Center is taking every precaution to keep our patients and staff safe, and prevent the spread of COVID-19 in our facilities.
-For this reason, we are following the CDC recommendation and City of Lawton mandate that anyone who enters our facility must wear a face mask at all times.
+For this reason, we are following the CDC recommendation and City of Lawton mandate that anyone who enters our hospital or our clinics must wear a face mask at all times.

 Visitors are encouraged to bring their own mask from home to help conserve hospital supplies for patients and staff.